 These easy, fluffy Vanilla Bean Cupcakes are topped with a swirl of chocolate peanut butter American Buttercream and finished with a healthy dose of sprinkles.
 Mix and match your cupcake and buttercream recipes to make your own cupcake and frosting combinations.

 Hi hi!
-Sneaking in here with just one more Valentine’s recipe for you - although I would absolutely make these year round, I just wanted an excuse to use these super pretty sprinkles!
+Sneaking in here with just one more Valentine’s recipe for you - although I would absolutely make these year round, I just wanted an excuse to use some super pretty sprinkles!
 These Vanilla Bean Cupcakes are super simple, and extra delicious topped with a big swirl of chocolate peanut butter buttercream.

 I actually don’t have a lot of cupcake recipes on the blog, which is weird because I love making them, and I love eating them!
 They are, to me, the perfect ratio of cake to buttercream, and I love piping buttercream and sprinkling sprinkles.
 Best combination of all of the fun things.